Best Time to Visit Yellowstone National Park

 - Access: All Yellowstone roads open by Memorial Day weekend

-- Activities: Hiking and backpacking (lower elevations), guided trips, and wildlife watching
+- Activities: Hiking and backpacking (lower elevations), guided trips at Yellowstone, and wildlife watching

 - Highlights: Black bears (Lamar Valley), bison calving (Lamar Valley), campgrounds begin to open, chorus frogs (wetlands throughout the park), elk calving (Mammoth Hot Springs), grizzly bears (roadside meadows), moose calving (Lamar Valley), pronghorn calving (Lamar Valley), wildflowers (glacier lilies, bitterroot), and wolf pups emerge from dens (Lamar Valley)